 According to the US Census American Community Survey (2019), the mean travel time to work for Hudson Residents is 36.9 minutes.
-Hudson County residents travel to work by the following modes: 37% Drive Alone, 7% Carpool, 43% Public Transit, 0.5% Bicycle, 7% Walk, 2% Other and 4% Work At Home.
+Hudson County residents travel to work by the following modes: 37 percent Drive Alone, 7 percent Carpool, 43 percent Public Transit, 0.5 percent Bicycle, 7 percent Walk, 2 percent Other and 4 percent Work at Home.